If you know me then you may know that one of my favourite things to do when exploring a new city is to eat.

 On the ground floor of the Conscious Hotel Tire Station, you can find a cute Café called Sticky Fingers.
 There, you can find all kinds of Sweets, Coffee and Ice Cream.

-The atmosphere is super cute and it is a perfect place to meet friends or get some stuff done.
+The atmosphere is super cute, and it is a perfect place to meet friends or get some stuff done.
 Also, the wall-art looks pretty cool.
-When you’re done with your coffee, you can also look at their shop a little bit, they have a lot of cool environmental-friendly products there.
+When you’re done with your coffee, you can also look at their shop a little bit, they have a lot of different environmental-friendly products there.

 When searching for some Asian restaurants in Amsterdam (I really need my Asian food once a week), I found out that there were actually quite a lot there.
 One dish I found at a lot of restaurants were ramen.
 The two main ramen-chains existing in Amsterdam are “Fow Fow Ramen” and “Ramen-ya”.